openthread/ot-docs/site/en/guides/border-router/external-commissioning/prepare.md

 When commissioning a Joiner, it's important to understand the following terms and concepts:

-*   **Joining Device Credential**: You'll need to provide a passphrase to commission a device, for example `J01NU5`.
-This passphrase is separate from the Commissioner Credential you created when forming your Thread network, and has different requirements:
+*   **Joining Device Credential**: You'll need to provide a Passphrase to commission a device, for example `J01NU5`.
+This Passphrase is separate from the Commissioner Credential you created when forming your Thread network, and has different requirements: